chg60/DEPhT/README.md

 1. One or more genome sequences in either FASTA or Genbank flatfile format
 2. A desired output directory

-DEPhT will infer the input file type(s) when it parses the files.
-This makes DEPhT somewhat unusual among prophage-detection tools, as in a single run you can provide a set of files with multiple file formats.
+DEPhT will infer the input file type(s) when it parses the files, *not using the file extensions*.
+As far as we are aware, this makes DEPhT somewhat unusual among prophage-detection tools, as in a single run you can provide a set of files with multiple file formats.
 FASTA files will be treated as un-annotated and the sequences parsed from these input files will be auto-annotated prior to prophage detection.
 Genbank flatfiles will be treated as annotated genomes, and will therefore bypass the auto-annotation step and run ~20-30 seconds faster than their FASTA counterparts.

-Run DEPhT on a single FASTA file like this:
+Run DEPhT on a single FASTA file like this (use your own file paths/extensions):

-    depht /path/to/my/sequence.fna /path/to/my/output/directory
+    depht /path/to/my/sequence.fasta /path/to/my/output/directory

 Run DEPhT on a directory of FASTA files like this:

-    depht /path/to/my/directory/*.fna /path/to/my/output/directory
+    depht /path/to/my/directory/*.fasta /path/to/my/output/directory

-A large set of mixed FASTA and Genbank flatfiles can be run like this:
+A large set of mixed FASTA (here using .fasta extension) and Genbank (here using .gbk extension) flatfiles can be run like this:

-    depht /path/to/my/directory/*.fna /path/to/my/directory/*.gb /path/to/my/output/directory
+    depht /path/to/my/directory/*.fasta /path/to/my/directory/*.gbk /path/to/my/output/directory

 In theory, you're limited only by the number of files your Terminal will let you expand by using `*`.